AndriiBasaraba/MessageApp/README.md

 ### App Limitations and Future Work

+* Refactor Koin and move it out of Application class

 * Missing Features: Group chats, image/media support, message reactions, and read receipts are not implemented.

 * Required Optimizations: Implement Paging to load messages in chunks to prevent OutOfMemoryError on large datasets.